Arragh/Colibri/README.md

 Colibri is a fast, lightweight, easy-to-configure, AOT-friendly API gateway that doesn't overload you with heavy or unnecessary features.

-Project is in an early stage, please be understanding.

 ## 🚀 Features:
 1) Custom Trie-based routing system.
 2) Supports up to 16 route parameters.